ntchris/voron_mod_super_diy/for_enraged_rabbit/btt_ERCF_Canbus/README.md

 Solution is to set the current higher (ie 0.55, 0.6 ) and driver_SGTHRS lower (ie 60, 70, 80)
 If current is too low and driver is too sensitive, it cannot move because the resistance/friction is too high.
 Warning, absolutely don't set the current value too high ( 1.0??
-1.2?? ) , it may damage the TMC2209 driver, and causes a horrible and expensive "Voltage too low" error.
+1.2?? ) , it may damage the TMC2209 driver, and causes a horrible and expensive "uv_cp=1 under voltage" error.
+More investigation and test shows, with an additional large value of capacitor for the stepper dirver can solve this.
+I soldered a 1000uf/35V large cap along with the stock cap for the stepper driver. tested with higher selector speed  (in hw config file ) , and high homing speed (defined in ERCF.py def _home_selector(self) around line 2740 ) working very well, it never gives another under voltage error, even raise the home speed to 300 (was 60).
+( so it's a good way to trigger / test the under voltage error ) (increase velocity and accel in hw config selector stepper seems trigger the error. )